Player (band): Lineup changes and dissolution

 Miles Joseph (vocals, guitar) and Gabriel Katona (keyboards, ex-Rare Earth) joined Beckett, Moss and Friesen in the studio for the group's third album, Room With a View (April 1980), produced by Beckett with Tony Peluso on Casablanca Records.
 But when the album failed to sell in big numbers, Player was dropped by Polygram, after that company took over Casablanca completely.

 By the end of 1980, Player wasn't active, recording or touring, so Moss decided to pursue an acting career.
 He originated the role of Ridge Forrester on the new CBS-TV soap opera The Bold and the Beautiful from 1987 until August 2012, after which he made the decision to not continue in the series after he was injured in an auto accident.

 As Moss was occupied with acting, Beckett kept going as Player with Friesen, Joseph, Katona and Rusty Buchanan (vocals, bass, ex-Sugarloaf) and with producer Dennis Lambert back on board, released their fourth album, Spies of Life, on RCA in late 1981.
 The band continued until 1982 and played on the music series Solid Gold that year.
 But after this, the band once again found themselves without a record deal and elected to go their separate ways.
-Guitarist Miles Joseph later passed away of heart failure on December 25, 2012.
+Guitarist Miles Joseph later died of heart failure on December 25, 2012.

 During the years following 1982, Peter Beckett worked mostly as a composer behind the scenes in movies and television.
 He also was a songwriter providing material for recording artists such as Janet Jackson, Olivia Newton-John, The Temptations, Starship, Kenny Rogers and more.
 He went on to become a member of Little River Band from 1989 to 1997 and played "Baby Come Back" at its performances.
 And during his time in LRB, he took time out to record a solo album, Beckett, released in 1991 on Curb Records.

 J.C.
 Crowley (who still occasionally wrote with Beckett) became a Nashville performer and songwriter, recording his only solo album, Beneath the Texas Moon, in 1988.
 In 1989 he had country hits with "Paint the Town and Hang the Moon Tonight" (No. 13) and "I Know What I've Got" (No. 21), and was named "Best New Male Country Performer".
 He wrote a number of songs recorded by Nashville artists, including Johnny Cash and The Oak Ridge Boys.
-He also won a battle with cancer in the late 1990's and now lives in Topanga Canyon, California.
+He recovered from cancer in the late 1990s and now lives in Topanga Canyon, California.